 14. Drake – Take Care (2011)

 The most amazing thing about Drake’s sophomore album is how complete it sounds.
-On Take Care, the king of Toronto and his talented collaborators merge contemporary house (the title track), chaotic R&B (“Crew Love”), exuberant gospel (“Lord Knows”) and Top 40-ready braggadocio numbers (“Headlines”) into a cohesive whole.
-In fact, the record’s nocturnal atmosphere is still being replicated by rappers and singers to this day.
-None of that would matter, however, if the album didn’t also give listeners a better view of the artist.
-The persona he presents on Take Care is more confident, more flawed and more relatable.
-“I’m just saying you could do better,” he sings to a former lover on the record’s emotional centrepiece, “Marvins Room.”
+On Take Care, the king of Toronto merges house (the title track), R&B (“Crew Love”), gospel (“Lord Knows”) and Top 40-ready braggadocio numbers (“Headlines”) into a cohesive whole.
+In fact, the record’s nocturnal atmosphere is still being replicated by artists—and Drake himself—to this day.
+“I’m just saying you could do better,” he sings to a former lover on album highlight “Marvins Room.”
 He couldn’t possibly be talking to himself: Take Care is as good as Drake will ever get.

 Essential songs: “Take Care,” “Marvins Room” and “Make Me Proud”